chandurnischal/sign-language/README.md

-# Sign Language Gesture Recognition Web Application
+# Sign Language Recognition Web Application

-This project aims to develop a web application for recognizing American Sign Language (ASL) and Indian Sign Language (ISL) gestures using Convolutional Neural Network (CNN) models.
-We explored several CNN model performances for both languages and built a web application to help users utilize these trained models effectively.
+This repository hosts a comprehensive project aimed at developing a web application for recognizing American Sign Language (ASL) and Indian Sign Language (ISL) gestures using Convolutional Neural Network (CNN) models.
+We've explored various CNN models' performances for both languages and built a user-friendly web interface to facilitate efficient utilization of these trained models.

 ## Features

-- **Model Exploration**: We evaluated the performance of multiple CNN models for both ASL and ISL gesture recognition.
-Through extensive experimentation, we identified models that achieved high accuracy and robustness across various gestures and conditions.
+- **Model Exploration**: We've rigorously evaluated the performance of multiple CNN models for ASL and ISL gesture recognition.
+Through extensive experimentation, we've identified models that exhibit high accuracy and robustness across diverse gestures and conditions.

-- **Performance Metrics**: The web application provides insights into the performance of each CNN model, including accuracy rates, inference speed, and error analysis.
-This information helps users understand the strengths and limitations of the deployed models.
+- **Performance Metrics**: Our models were meticulously trained, and performance metrics such as accuracy and loss were recorded and analyzed to select the best-performing models for our dataset.

-- **Web Application**: We developed a user-friendly web application that provides seamless access to the trained CNN models.
-Users can upload images containing ASL or ISL gestures and receive instant recognition results.
+- **Web Application**: We've developed an intuitive web application that provides seamless access to the trained CNN models.
+Users can effortlessly upload images containing ASL or ISL gestures and receive instant recognition results.

-- **Accessibility**: Our goal is to make sign language recognition accessible to a wide range of users.
-The web application features intuitive navigation and clear instructions, ensuring a positive user experience for individuals with varying levels of technical expertise.
+- **Accessibility**: Our primary aim is to make sign language recognition accessible to a wide audience.
+The web application boasts intuitive navigation and clear instructions, ensuring a positive user experience for individuals with varying levels of technical expertise.

 ## Models

-The following CNN models are included in the project:
+The following CNN models are included in this project:

 - Model 1: MobileNetV3
 - Model 2: InceptionV2